rcazzara/seldovia/_people/Romanoff_Asiente.md

 cemetery_plot: 65
 source_file: Cemetery Directory
 ---
-**Asiente   Romanoff** is buried in the Seldovia City Cemetery in Plot #65.
-He was the father of [**Musik_Romanoff**](./Romanoff_Music.md), born about 1882.
-The Romanoff family originated in Kodiak and expanded to nearby locations, including Port Graham and Seldovia.
-It is not known when Arsiente arruved in Seldovia
+**Arsiente   Romanoff** is buried in the Seldovia City Cemetery in Plot #65.
+The father of Arsiente [**Musik_Romanoff**](./Romanoff_Music.md), and Barbara Romanoff, he was born about 1882.
+The Romanoff family in Alaska originated in Kodiak and expanded to nearby locations, including Port Graham and Seldovia.
+It is not known when Arsiente arruved in Seldovia.